Quantile Least Squares: A Flexible Approach for Robust Estimation and Validation of Location-Scale Families: Location-Scale Families

 \subsection{Model Validation}

-For model validation, we consider two goodness-of-fit tests, both are constructed using $\widehat{\mbox{\boldmath $\beta$}}_{\mbox{ gQLS}}$ which possesses more favorable efficiency-robustness properties than $\widehat{\mbox{\boldmath $\beta$}}_{\mbox{ oQLS}}$.
+For model validation, we consider two goodness-of-fit tests, both are constructed using $\widehat{\mbox{\boldmath $\beta$}}_{\mbox{ gQLS}}$.
 The first test is a typical $\chi^2$ test that is based on a quadratic form in model residuals.
 This approach will be called ``in-sample validation'' (Section 3.5.1).
 The second test is conceptually similar but is based on a combination of the model residuals and additional sample quantiles.
 The inclusion of quantiles that had not been used for parameter estimation allows us to make a fair comparison among the estimators with different $a$ and $b$.
 This approach will be called ``out-of-sample validation'' (Section 3.5.2).